So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 Only a bit less.
 We were finding flights for about $250 each plus the cost of getting to the airport.
 However, there would have likely been added fees for extra baggage – of course!
 The ultimate traveler enemy!
 But not only that… We would have gotten rid of heaps of stuff only to buy again in Darwin.

-Top Things To Bring For Your Campervan Relocation
+Top Tips For Your Campervan Relocation in Australia

-- Baby wipes (cleaning yourself if there’s not shower and anything else), toilet paper, lots of water (buy the large jugs as opposed to a bunch of water bottles. it takes up less space and is greener!), chargers (like the cigarette lighter type for your phone) safety items like a flashlight, lighter, and cash because you might not find your bank’s ATM and you don’t want to rack up charges.
+- Baby wipes (cleaning yourself if there’s no shower and anything else), toilet paper, lots of water (buy the large jugs as opposed to a bunch of water bottles. it takes up less space and is greener!), chargers (like the cigarette lighter type for your phone) safety items like a flashlight, lighter, and cash.
 Make sure to take more cash out when you have the opportunity to do so.

 - You MUST download the WikiCamps app!
 It’s a lifesaver and it’s the only app you will need.
 Make sure to click the details and prices of the places you’re interested in stopping in while you have reception, they will reopen when you don’t have reception later.
 If you don’t, you can’t see details (comments and prices) when you don’t have reception.